CoffeeChaton/vscode-autohotkey/README.md

 ## MethodSymbol

 1. Detect source method as symbol
-2. You can add a `;@ comment` to the method using a semicolon on the previous line of the method.
+2. You can add a `;@ remark` to the method using a semicolon on the previous line of the method.
 3. Now you can see "Splitting a Long Line into a Series of Shorter Ones" at Outline.

    ![methodSymbol](image/methodSymbol.jpg)